HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 #### FHIR Resources and Profiles

 Version 1.0.0 of the PQ/CMC IG is bound to FHIR R5.
-It consists of four FHIR bundle profiles that are scoped to the FDA PQ/CMC Phase 1, Stage 1 requirements and are aligned with sections of Module 3 of ICH eCTD version 4.0 as indicated by the profile name.
-Phase 1, Stage 1 is based on these four FHIR bundle profiles are composed from eight Resources in FHIR followed by a asterisk.
+It consists of four FHIR bundle profiles that are scoped to the FDA PQ/CMC Phase 1, Stage 1 requirements and are aligned with sections of Module 3 of ICH CTD version 4.0 as indicated by the profile name.

 The FHIR resources leveraged in all of Phase 1 are listed below and represented in Figure 3 below.
+The four Stage 1 FHIR bundle profiles are composed from eight FHIR Resources.
+These eight FHIR Resources are identified in the list below with an "*" asterisk after the Resource name.

 Note: The first 2 FHIR Resources – Bundle and Composition are organizational profiles used to package the content/domain resources.